NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ### Advanced information

 #### The end loop
-- This C# console application shows all the end loop seconds for the first 20 waves: (Someone please translate this to human language.)
+- This C# console application shows all the end loop seconds for the first 20 waves:
 ```
 using System;
 using System.Collections.Generic;